nickcrd/nickcrd/README.md

 ### Hi, I'm Nick 👋
-I'm a 18 y/o developer from Switzerland 🇨🇭
+I'm a 19 y/o developer from Switzerland 🇨🇭.
+Currently studying Computer Science at ETH Zürich.

-### 🌟 Languages...
-I have experience working with projects in Java ☕️ and I absolutely love working with Swift 🔥 and JavaScript/Typescript ✨.
-Started learning React ⚛ as well.

-### 🌱 Currently working on...
-I'm working on a project named **Trable**.
-Trable is an indoor localization app powered by Bluetooth Low-Energy trilateration.
-It features a native iOS App in Swift  and a backend written in Typescript, based on the Express framework.
-Really appreciate any feedback, so make sure to check it out.
+### 🌟 What I do and what tools I work with...
+I'm a full-stack software developer, lately doing a lots of web development as a freelancer and working on smaller projects during my freetime.

+For backend development, I use either Java or Node.js (JavaScript) to get the task done.
+For web development, my favorites are Next.js and TailwindCSS.
+You can also catch me writing iOS Apps using Swift and UIKit -- sometimes even messing around with SwiftUI.

 ### 📫 Contact me...
-Send me a DM on Discord @nickcrd#1001 or via email nc@nickcrd.dev
+Send me a DM on Discord @nickcrd#1001 or via email nick@nickcrd.dev